A Closer Look at Sea Turtles and Their Habitat-min-1543

 Oahu offers several incredible spots where you can respectfully observe sea turtles.
 You can’t be sure you’ll see something magical, but going to these places will make it more likely.

-Beach Laniakea (Turtle Beach)
+Laniakea Beach (Turtle Beach)

 Laniakea Beach on the North Shore is without a doubt the best place on Oahu to see turtles.
 Often simply called “Turtle Beach,” this location is a popular feeding area for honu.
 They are frequently seen foraging on the algae-covered rocks close to shore and, more famously, hauling themselves onto the sand to bask in the sun.